-To create an objective, click on the ‘New Objective’ button from the homepage, or any of the Objectives feature pages.
+To create an objective, click on the ‘New Objective’ button from the Performance Dashboard, or any of the Objectives feature pages.

 Find the objective you or your team can contribute to.
 If you’re creating a personal objective that doesn't need a parent objective or otherwise aren't sure about alignment, you can skip this step.